semiprime/pygenda/docs/Usage.md

   number), and comboboxes (choose option from dropdown list) can be increased with + or >, and decreased with - or <.

+* The Escape key toggles between the most recent two views.

-* Space toggles between Today and wherever the cursor was last.
+* In Week and Year views, the space key toggles between Today and wherever the cursor was last.

 * If you want the Tab key to move within elements in date/time/duration widgets then set the global/tab_elts_datetime config option to True.